stared/jekyll-blog-pre-2022/_posts/2015-12-03-starcraft2-drug-abuse.markdown

 (**Wings of Liberty**) Jim, an alcoholic, is visited by his old friend, Tychus, who went out of a prison.
 The ex-convict suggests a plan of stealing some ancient art.
 Jim want to spend this money on saving his ex-almost-girfriend Sarah from a devastating addiction.
 Just after doing so Tychus hears voices to kill her.

-(**Heart of the Swarm**) Sarah was once left to herself during a bad trip, by Artus.
+(**Heart of the Swarm**) Sarah was once left to herself during a bad trip, by Arcturus.
 Her body is visibly changed by substance abuse ([Krokodil](http://time.com/3398086/the-worlds-deadliest-drug-inside-a-krokodil-cookhouse/)?), and she becomes a self-proclaimed queen of ants.
-Briefly freed from her addiction, as Jim goes to jail, she dives into in again and seeks nothing by vengeance on Artus.
+Briefly freed from her addiction, as Jim goes to jail, she dives into in again and seeks nothing by vengeance on Arcturus.

 (**Legacy of the Void**) Artanis, Zeratul and Selendis want to reclaim a meadow from the ants (look at their names, they are not sane even when sober).
 However, they should have been more careful about choosing shrooms: they become possessed by an evil god.
 They side with a homeless and burn her shelter, as it's infested.